FreeRCT/FreeRCT/doc/savegame.rst

 ======  ======  =======  ======================================================
 Offset  Length  Version  Description
 ======  ======  =======  ======================================================
+   0       4      1-     "gstb".
-   0       4      1-     Version number.
+   4       4      1-     Version number.
-   4       1      1-     The batch's state.
+   8       1      1-     The batch's state.
-   5       4      1-     The remaining running time.
+   9       4      1-     The remaining running time.
-   9       2      1-     The batch's entry information.
+  13       2      1-     The batch's entry information.
-  11       ?
-1-     The onride guests data for each guest.
+  15       ?
+1-     The `onride guests data`_ for each guest.
    ?
-Total size.
+4      1-     "btsg".
 ======  ======  =======  ======================================================

 Version history